First Passage Moments of Finite-State Semi-Markov Processes: First Passage Moments for UA States

-The inductive hypothesis and items 1) and 2) above guarantee that $M_r$ is well-defined while the remainder of \eqref{eq:r+1_mmt} is in exactly the same form as \eqref{eq:mmt_comps1}, which has just been shown to have a finite solution via the base step.
+The inductive hypothesis and items 1) and 2) above guarantee that the last sum in \eqref{eq:r+1_mmt} is well-defined while the remaining part is in exactly the same form as \eqref{eq:mmt_comps1}, which has just been shown to have a finite solution via the base step.

 Thus, for arbitrary $i\neq j$, where $i\in\stspc$, we may transform \eqref{eq:mmt_comps1} into the equivalent matrix expression